yyang768osu/al-folio/_posts/2018-11-17-understanding-conventional-hmm-based-asr-training.md

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.html path="images/asr/HMM2.png" class="img-fluid rounded z-depth-1" zoomable=false %}
+        {% include figure.html path="assets/img/blog_img/asr/HMM2.png" class="img-fluid rounded z-depth-1" zoomable=false %}
     </div>
 </div>

 The inference problem (finding the posterior of the latent given the observed) in a hidden Markov chain can be solved by a forward-backward algorithm.
-The algorithm manifests itself as BCJR algorithm in convolutional code bit-level MAP decoding and [Kalman filtering](xx) in linear dynamic system.
+The algorithm manifests itself as BCJR algorithm in convolutional code bit-level MAP decoding and [Kalman filtering]({{ site.baseurl }}{% link _posts/2018-08-20-kalman-filter-and-particle-filter.md %}) in linear dynamic system.

 $$
 \begin{align}